 Inspired from fig rolls (Fig Newtons), a recipe for pumpkin date roll vegan cookies — buttery soft cookies filled with homemade spiced pumpkin & date paste.
 As pumpkin season gears into full swing, I just could not forgo the chance for another addition to the already bountiful amount of pumpkin recipes on the internet.
 While

+Soft thumbprint cookies made with leftover oat pulp.
+If you make oat milk at home, this is a great cookie recipe to use up the pulp.
 This is probably a long overdue post.
 Here’s why: to date, my homemade oat milk recipe is one of the most popular post on this blog.
-And as such, some of you have been asking how they could use the leftover oat pulp.
-Yes, we all agree that we are not wasting food by throwing
+And as such,

 Photo was taken while Boyfriendlovlie was practising his zen balancing with the cookies.
 The one thing that got me excited when I moved to Canada was that Oreos are vegan here.
 Another taste of the so-loved (pre-vegan) childhood treat, was something quite unique despite it being just-an-Oreo.
 Sadly, after binging on quite a few packs,